 Do you know what’s worse than dealing with negative thoughts?
-Dealing with negative people with negative thoughts in negative relationships.
-Yes, that’s too many negatives, but that’s the point, that too much negativity can be detrimental to a relationship.
+Dealing with a partner with negative energy in a negative relationship.
+Yes, that’s too many negatives, but that’s the point, too much negativity can be detrimental to a relationship.
 Unhealthy behaviors in relationships have a way of sucking the energy out of you, making everyday life seem like a struggle.

 11 Signs That You Might Be In A Negative Relationship

-That was the question Mary had to ask herself when her then-boyfriend, Andrew asked her to marry him.
+“Am I in a toxic relationship?”
+Mary asked herself when her then-boyfriend, Andrew, asked her to marry him.
 They had only been dating for a few months and he popped the question all of a sudden.
-Being a close friend, Mary had discussed with me the many serious issues they had been struggling with.
-But she hadn’t given it any serious thought until the proposal came.
-Eventually, she realized it was a negative relationship she was stuck in and broke up with Andrew.
-Serious life mistake averted!
+Being a close friend, Mary had discussed with me many serious issues and the constant negative thoughts about the relationship she was battling with.

 Related Reading: 9 Expert Tips To Grow In A Relationship Every Day